markerikson/react-community-tools-practices-cheatsheet/website/docs/common-mistakes/mistake1.md

 We can call `getAgeInYears` and `getDaysUntilBirthday` on each render.
 We know we will have the latest value for `dateOfBirth`, removing the need for the `useEffect`.
 We avoid any potential bugs related by deriving the state directly.
 We also don't need to write any synchronization code.

 You might be wondering, "What if it's very costly to calculate these derived state values?
 Won't this cause performance issues in my component?" which is a valid concern.
 However, in most cases, the values can be derived quickly, which won't impact performance.
-If you know a calculation will be costly or see performance issues; you can use the `useMemo` hook to run the calculations only when `dateOfBirth` updates.
+If you know a calculation will be costly or see performance issues, you can use the `useMemo` hook to run the calculations only when `dateOfBirth` updates.

 ```js
 const [dateOfBirth, setDateOBirth] = useState(null);